yandex-cloud/docs/en/tracker/glossary.md

-# Basic terms
+# Concepts

-In this section, you'll find the basic terms and concepts used in {{ tracker-name }} and this Help.
+In this section, you will find the basic terms and concepts used in {{ tracker-name }} and this Help.

 ## B {#rus-b}